bwalsh62/udacity-ml-engr-capstone/report/capstone_report.md

 ![](graphics/train_data_head.PNG)

 The raw training data exhibits ID columns `msno` and `song_id` that were used to link with the member and song data, respectively, then dropped from the feature list since the underlying values are not informative.
-The remaining columns contain string values, which motivated either dropping or one-hot encoding the variables into interpretable numerical inputs.
+The remaining columns `source_system_tab`, etc. contain string values, which motivated either dropping or one-hot encoding the variables into interpretable numerical inputs.

 #### Member Data